 Reactive dialogues – violation of conventions

-The Ethical Council conducts a dialogue with the companies for which a violation is suspected or has been verified.
+The Council on Ethics conducts a dialogue with the companies for which a violation is suspected or has been verified.
 The purpose of dialogue is to persuade the company to end the violation and to adopt preventive measures to avoid future violations.
 Dialogue is conducted directly by the Council, as well as by its service providers.

 Dialogue for no more than four years